k8ssandra/k8ssandra-operator/docs/content/en/reference/cluster-dc-level/_index.md

             storage: 100Mi
 ```

-The same merging rules apply to other components of your cluster, namely, Stargate and Telemetry.
+The same merging rules apply to other components of your cluster, namely, Telemetry.

 Let's consider another example: